EAL Senior School Policy

 • Review Record Keeping

-Ms. E. Meadows – EAL Coordinator and Teacher (qualified EAL teacher)
+Miss.
+E. Meadows – EAL Specialist Teacher (qualified EAL teacher)

 • Monitoring of progress made by pupils with EAL, their attainment and their wellbeing with Deputy Head